chtyim/cdap/cdap-docs/admin-manual/source/installation/cloudera/installation.rst

 - *Add Service* Wizard, Pages 4 & 5: **Router Server Port:** This should match the "Router Bind Port"; it’s used by the CDAP UI to connect to the Router service.

 - *Add Service* Wizard, Page 4 & 5: **App Artifact Dir:** This should initially point to the bundled system artifacts included in the CDAP parcel directory.
 If you have modified ``${PARCELS_ROOT}``, please update this setting to match.
 Users will want to customize this directory to a location outside of the CDAP Parcel.

+- **Additional CDAP configuration properties** can be added using the Cloudera Manager's *Safety Valve* Advanced Configuration Snippets.
+Documentation of the available CDAP properties is in the :ref:`appendix-cdap-site.xml`.

 Once you have completed the installation and :ref:`started CDAP <step-by-step-cloudera-add-service-startup>`, you can then :ref:`verify the installation <cloudera-verification>`.